- Who We Are

 What kinds of issues can MAP help me address?

-- Finding community support groups or mental health services to fit your needs
+- Finding mental health services to fit your needs

-- Making referrals to appropriate substance abuse programs
+- Assessments and referrals to appropriate substance abuse programs

 - Helping with marital or family relationship problems